 - 2. This Standard shall be applied to all general purpose financial statements prepared and presented under the accrual basis of accounting in accordance with MPSASs. - 3.
 General purpose financial statements are those intended to meet the needs of users who are not in a position to demand reports tailored to meet their particular information needs.
 Users of general purpose financial statements include taxpayers and ratepayers, members of the legislature, creditors, suppliers, the media, and employees.
 General purpose financial statements include those that are presented separately or within another public document, such as an annual report.
 This Standard does not apply to condensed interim financial information. - 4.
-This Standard applies equally to all entities and whether or not they need to prepare consolidated financial statements or separate financial statements as defined in MPSAS 6, Consolidated and Separate Financial Statements. - 5.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBEs). - 6.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in paragraph 7 below.
+This Standard applies equally to all entities including those that present consolidated financial statements in accordance with MPSAS 35, Consolidated Financial Statements, and those that present separate financial statements, in accordance with MPSAS 34, Separate Financial Statements. - 5.
+[Deleted] - 6.
+[Deleted]